- Underlying sales were flat with volume growth of 0.2% and negative price of 0.2%

 Covid-19 support measures

-During the quarter Unilever introduced a to support global and national efforts to tackle the Covid-19 pandemic.
+During the quarter Unilever introduced a wide-ranging set of measures to support global and national efforts to tackle the Covid-19 pandemic.
 We are contributing €100 million through donations of soap, sanitiser, bleach and food as well as leveraging our procurement network to acquire much-needed medical equipment for organisations around the world.

 Strict protocols for hygiene and physical distancing have been put in place for Unilever’s sourcing units and distribution centres, and all Unilever office-based employees have been working from home.
 Unilever has also committed to protect its workforce in the short-term from sudden drops in pay, as a result of market disruption or being unable to perform their role.